 What Options Are There With a Law Degree?

 Upon passing the bar exam, lawyers can find work in numerous legal industries such as bankruptcy, environmental law, mergers and acquisitions, securities and capital markets, antitrust, labor compliance, estate litigation, entertainment… etc. According to the Bureau of Labor Statistics, the 2018 median pay for lawyers was over $120,000.
-The highest paying legal jobs tend to be trial lawyers, intellectual property lawyers, tax attorneys, and real estate attorneys.
+The highest paying legal jobs tend to be franchise attorneys, trial lawyers, intellectual property lawyers, tax attorneys, and real estate attorneys.

 Law Degrees Are Becoming Increasingly Prevalent at Mezzanine Funds, Hedge Funds, and Private Equity Firms